Bienvenidos a Sevilla!

 Fried Fish (Pescaito Frito)

 Sevillanos adore fish and seafood in all shapes and forms, and are especially partial to a well seasoned plate of fried fish.
 There are all sorts of fried fish on offer, best served at a freiduría (a snack bar that specializes in fried fish).
-Here are some common fish you’ll find on a menu:

 - Bacalao: Cod